haythorn/sr/cran-comments.md

             missing value where TRUE/FALSE needed
 ```

 Response::I've done some looking on stackoverflow.
-The little that I've found makes me think these are both issues with the development platform.
-I have sent an email to Uwe Ligges so we can resolve them.
+The little that I've found makes me think these are both issues with the installing platform.
+I have sent an email to Uwe Ligges so we can resolve these issues.